mrmabs/aoc2022/day6-tuning-trouble/README.md

 ## In x86-64 assembler!

 I ran into some interesting issues with writing this one in assembler, I was able to switch into assembler thinking mode easy enough, but when I was writing 8086 assembler while I was a teenager, I didn't do many functions and loops.
-I fell into a lot of issues a few times until I took a step back, and rethought the problem out in assembler, rather than trying to apply techniques from high level interpretive languages that I have become accustom too.
+I fell into a lot of issues a few times until I took a step back, and rethought the problem out in assembler, rather than trying to apply techniques from high level interpretive languages that I have become accustomed too.

 At one stage I was putting out my hair when some code that roughly looked like this: